Banks of Hong Kong

 Request format

-There are several things you must consider when using payout requests in the Banks of Hong Kong method:
+There are several things you need to consider when sending payout requests by using the Banks of Hong Kong method:

 • Object general—general payout information: